DrAdrianDC/SQL-Projects/Global Temperature Analysis/README.md

 ## Dataset

 The dataset used here is  Global Land Temperatures by Country from Kaggle.
-Find it in the following link:
+You can find it at the following link:

 https://www.kaggle.com/datasets/vijayvvenkitesh/global-land-temperatures-by-country?resource=download